 Stretching over more than two million hectares, the famous Kruger National Park is one of the world’s largest game reserves and a truly remarkable destination.
 Owing to its exceptional size, visitors are able to experience fantastic diversity – from changing scenery and ecosystems to an impressive array of animals, plant life and birdlife.
 The park is home to over 130 mammals and over 500 bird species.
 Visitors can look forward to learning about the area’s prehistoric past, enjoying a host of accommodation options, and viewing abundant wildlife including the famed Big Five.
 The diversity and sheer density of wildlife make Kruger National Park an unforgettable and once-in-a-lifetime experience.

-The South African province of Gauteng - 'the place of gold' - is home to one of Africa's most vibrant cities and sub-Saharan Africa's economic capital Johannesburg, South Africa's capital Pretoria, vibrant Soweto, the Magaliesberg Mountains, and the World Heritage-listed Cradle of Humankind.
-While it is the smallest of South Africa’s provinces, it serves as the economic powerhouse of the country.
-Gauteng is known for its multicultural mix of people, eclectic heritage, and bustling jacaranda-lined cities fringed by scenic natural landscapes.
-Visitors can enjoy ample nature trailing and hiking opportunities, discover South Africa’s most famous township and explore the origins of humankind.
+The South African province of Gauteng – 'the place of gold' – is home to one of Africa's most vibrant cities, Johannesburg, South Africa's administrative capital, Pretoria, the renowned township of Soweto, the Magaliesberg Mountains and the World Heritage-listed Cradle of Humankind.
+Johannesburg is also anchored by Sandton, widely regarded as Africa’s richest square mile and a major financial and business district that reinforces the city’s role as the continent’s economic hub.
+While it is the smallest of South Africa's provinces, it serves as the country's economic powerhouse.
+Gauteng is known for its multicultural population, diverse heritage, and jacaranda-lined cities, which contrast with the surrounding grasslands, nature reserves, and mountain landscapes.
+Visitors can enjoy walking and hiking trails, discover South Africa's best-known township and explore one of the world's most significant centres of human ancestry.